Last Updated on September 5, 2024

 Taco Queto – the amount of tacos I consumed during my week in Holbox was ridiculous, and Taco Queto was my absolute favorite.
 This casual place is open for dinner only ( at 6 pm ) and gets packed every single night.
 They don’t serve alcohol, but you are more than welcome to bring your own drinks.

 Roots – one thing that always makes it on the list of must things to do in Holbox, is trying the lobster pizza at Roots.
 This outdoor restaurant serves wood fire pizzas and Pizza de Langosta is their specialty.
-At 600 MXC is definitely the priciest meal on the otherwise affordable island.
+At more than 700 MXC is definitely one of the priciest meals on the otherwise affordable island.
 We opted out and tried a different one, so I’m in no position to say if it’s worth it.
 However, the one we did have, was really good.

 Viva Zapata – great place for drinks and food.